Dog Anxiety

 Why are other methods less effective?

-• Using convincing tones or praise, bending over and reaching out, or even giving pats, although human nature and not at all wrong, can heighten uncertainty and increase behaviours such as fear-peeing or hiding.
+• Using convincing tones or praise, bending over and reaching out, or even giving pats, although human nature and not at all wrong, can heighten uncertainty and increase behaviors such as fear-peeing or hiding.

 • Time and patience is a long, exhausting process, and standard socialization is often unrealistic.